 Richard is a Partner in the Dispute Resolution team at Appleby, specialising in corporate, trust and commercial litigation and regulatory matters.
-His regulatory focus is on data protection, AML and compliance, technology and eGaming.
+His regulatory focus is on data protection (including cyber), AML and compliance, technology and eGaming.
 Richard is one of the global leads for Privacy and Data Protection at Appleby and is the Guernsey lead for the firm’s Technology and Innovation practice group.
 He was described in the 2022 edition of Legal 500 as “the go-to lawyer for data protection matters”.

 Richard has acted for a range of local and global institutions on complex, cross-border disputes involving funds, banking and investment relationships and trusts.
 Many of the cases he has worked on involve fraud, asset-tracing and applications for injunctive relief, or regulatory issues (such as enforcement, AML, bribery or sanctions), often resulting in ground-breaking judgments, both in Guernsey and England.
+He is Vice-Chair of GACO (Guernsey Association of Compliance Officers) and involved in the current review of changes to Guernsey’s financial crime regime.

 He has been heavily involved in trust litigation, appearing in the trial of the Tchenguiz litigation in Guernsey, also advising on trustee removal, mistake and momentous decision applications, working along the firm’s private client team.